boylepeter/inquiringminds/README.md

 -[Testing](#Tests)

 ## Installation:
-Project was developed using React, bootstrap, react-bootstrap npm's.
+Project was developed using React, Redux, Express, Node, MongoDB, and Mongoose.
 ## Instructions:
 This project is an ecommerce platform.
 Users are able to visit the site, browse presentations, and then pay for and download presentations via integrated paypal options.
 ### Licenses: